9 Things To Consider When Planning The Perfect Kitchen Island

 Having a sink on your kitchen island is another popular option.
 If you can’t fit both your hob and sink on a wall run, then one of these usually has to go on the island.
 If you don’t like the thought of the hob or any of the extractor options, then the sink can be the better choice.

 Be aware that sometimes the sink can become a bit of a dumping ground for dirty cups and plates.
 We all do it.
-So if you’d rather a nice clean island or just don’t want to see the washing up on there, then this isn’t the best option for you.
+So if you’d rather have a nice clean island or just don’t want to see the washing up on there, then this isn’t the best option for you.

 Keep in mind that you will need to get your water feed and waste to the island.
 This means chopping up the floor and plumbing these bits early in the renovation process.